-- Aggregate Passing marks are 36% i.e. 108 in each semester whereas in each paper passing marks are 25%.
-In Lab course passing marks are 36%. - For CC-15, 16 and LC-7,8 students are allowed to select a group i.e. A/B/C/D - Each theory paper will be of 4h per week and lab work (practical) 24hrs per week (each lab of 12 h). - Internal examination will be conducted at college level as per instructions and a proper record will be maintained for it, which should be posted to MGSU within a specified time. - A board of two examiners will be formed at the college level for Internal Practical exams.
-A board of three examiners will be formed (at least one external examiner should be in board) for the conduction of external examination of practical, The examination should be conducted in 14 hrs spreaded in two days. - For Internal laboratory work (Practical) in each semester Seminar and project / survey / tour should be conducted and should be considered during evaluation.
+• Aggregate Passing marks are 36% i.e. 108 in each semester whereas in each paper passing marks are 25%.
+In Lab course passing marks are 36%.

+- For CC-15, 16 and LC-7,8 students are allowed to select a group i.e. A/B/C/D - Each theory paper will be of 4h per week and lab work (practical) 24hrs per week (each lab of 12 h). - Internal examination will be conducted at institution level as per instructions and a proper record will be maintained for it, which should be posted to MGSU within a specified time. - A board of two examiners will be formed at the institution level for Internal Practical exams. - A board of three examiners will be formed (at least one external examiner should be in board) for the conduction of external examination of practical, The examination should be conducted in 14 hrs spreaded in two days. - For Internal laboratory work (Practical) in each semester Seminar and project / survey / tour should be conducted and should be considered during evaluation.
 The project / survey should be based on local problems and or local industry needs etc. - There will be three sections in each theory paper Section A 10 questions each carrying 1 mark (two questions from each unit), Section B - 5 question (two questions from each unit with an internal choice of attempting one) each carrying 3 marks, Section C - five question (one from each unit and three questions are to be attempted) each carrying 5 marks.

-- Practical 1 (select from table 7 A/B/C/D) -10 marks - Practical 2 (select from table 7 A/B/C/D) -10 marks - Practical 3 (select from table 7 A/B/C/D) -10 marks
+- Practical 1 (select one from A) -10 marks

+- Practical 2 (select one from B) -10 marks

+- Practical 3 (select one from C) -10 marks